Neighborhood Voices Lead to Action on Street Racing in Makiki

 What’s next

-The investigations are ongoing, and residents will be watching closely to ensure this problem is resolved long-term.
+The investigations are ongoing, and residents are watching closely to ensure this problem is resolved long-term.
 But already, this is a story worth celebrating — proof that neighborhoods can stand up for themselves and win.